HackYourFuture/JavaScript2/Week2/README.md

 In simple terms, the `Event Loop` is a mechanism that operates in the browser.
 It keeps track of the order of execution of JavaScript commands. consists of 4 parts:

-1. Heap.
+1. **Heap**.
 This is where the browser assigns space in memory to each process
-2. Call Stack.
+2. **Call Stack**.
 This is the amount of JavaScript commands (read: function calls and events) that need to be executed
-3. Web APIs.
+3. **Web APIs**.
 These are objects (like the document) and functions (like XMLHttpRequest) that can be used within the JavaScript commands found in the Call Stack
-4. Callback Queue.
+4. **Callback Queue**.
 This is the "waiting line" for asynchronous function calls

 To see it in action check out the following resources: